Syncano/website/README.md

     $ npm run e2e-firefox

 If part of the tests fail for some reason, you can temporarily disable them by `--skiptags` argument.
-So if, for instance classes tests fail, you can modify `package.json` e2e line, so that it looks like this:
+So if, for instance signup tests fail, you can modify `package.json` e2e line, so that it looks like this:

     "e2e-local": "nightwatch -e chrome,firefox --suiteRetries 1 --skiptags signup",